School’s Out demo:

 Earwigs: (L-R) Buxton, Furnier, Speer, Tatum, Dunaway. (picture is from the Wallace and Ladmo TV Show)

-– A paying gig at The Dunes Lounge on Glendale, AZ.
+– A paying gig at The Dunes Lounge.
 Probably early 1965.
-The Dunes Lounge [Dunlap and 35th Ave] – it is still standing and in business.
+The Dunes Lounge [Dunlap and 35th Ave] – it is still standing and in business, not far from Cortez High.

 The Earwigs also get to perform on the TV show “It’s Wallace” (which was latter called Wallace and Ladmo).
 Also on the show was Wayne Newton.
 They will play the show again – as The Spiders.